Harvey John

 Why did you decide to change accountancy firms during your ACCA studies?

-I decided to change firms during my studies as I didn’t feel that there was any future progression for me at the firm I started working for.
+1: I decided to change firms during my studies.
+I didn’t feel that there was any future progression for me at the firm I started working for.
 I didn’t feel motivated or inspired by any of the management/partners and didn’t want to further my career in that practice.

 Were there any penalties for changing jobs part qualified and, if so, was the move worth it?

-Yes, there were penalties with moving firms halfway through training, I had to repay all training costs incurred, all travel costs, annual subscriptions etc. which was difficult for me being on a low salary but I was aware that this was in my contract so would always be a possibility.
+1: Yes, there were penalties for moving firms halfway through training.
+I had to repay all training costs incurred, all travel costs, annual subscriptions etc. which was difficult for me being on a low salary.
+However, I was aware that this was in my contract so would always be a possibility.
 I knew that, had I stayed longer, this cost would only increase so I decided to leave before it got to a point where it would be physically impossible to leave due to the costs.

 What benefits would you say you gained from changing firms halfway through?

-I think it is always good to see how similar businesses work and the difference in practices, so I believe this will only help to open my eyes to potential problems or issues that may arise in the future.
-I learnt the basics in my first practice role and am now able to implement what I learned in my work here but at a higher standard.
+1: I think it is always good to see how similar businesses work and the differences in practices.
+So I believe this will only help to open my eyes to potential problems or issues that may arise in the future.
+I learned the basics in my first practice role.
+I am now able to implement what I learned in my work here but at a higher standard.

 What one piece of advice would you give to people looking to embark on a career in accountancy?

-If you’re Part Qualified and looking for advice on what to do if you’d like to make a move, don’t hesitate to get in touch.
+If you’re a Part Qualified Trainee Accountant and looking for advice on what to do next, don’t hesitate to get in touch.

 —

-Meg Glencross is Managing Director at Harvey John.
+Meg Glencross is a Consultant in the accountancy division at Harvey John.

 If you would like to see our company updates and industry insights, follow us on LinkedIn.